ricochhet/CatBotServer/README.md

 - Append each argument to the end of `node server`
 - `--db` - Force database independant of config
 - `--config` - Log the config JSON
-- `--newtoken` - Generate and save a new token to the config file

 ## Config Options
 - `api.client_id` - Database API client id, used for identification of the app (string / int)
-- `api.token` - Secure token that gets access to the API (string)
 - `api.api_database` - Controls whether to use the database api (true / false)

 ## Database Updating (mh_data)